What drives traffic

 For Google organic searches, when SSL search is enabled, Keyword has the value (not provided).

-Every visit to your site has a source, or point of origin, for example: a search engine (e.g., gooogle, yahoo, bing), a referring site (e.g., youtube.com, zazzle.com), one of your newsletters (spring_newsletter), or users enter your URL or have it bookmarked (direct).
+All traffic that interacts with your content has a source, or point of origin, for example: a search engine (e.g., google, yahoo, bing), a referring site (e.g., youtube.com, zazzle.com), one of your newsletters (spring_newsletter), or users enter your URL or have it bookmarked (direct).

 You can use Custom Campaigns to tag links with your own custom values for Campaign, Keyword, Source, and Medium.